hsuanhao/Machine_Learning/README.md

 # Machine Learning/ Deep Learning

-In this repository, I mainly put reports for data analysis I have done by using different statistical models in machine learning or deep learning.
+In this repository, I mainly put reports for data analysis I have done by using different statistical models and algorithms in machine learning or deep learning.
 I wrote my own codes in MATLAB/Octave and Python to finish these jobs.

 ## Contents